Near Resonant Approximation of the Rotating Stratified Boussinesq system on a 3-Torus

 The limits of the last integral depend linearly on $|\ck_H|$, as \eqref{range} holds true.
 Hence, we sum over $\ck_H$, with $|\ck_H| \leq M^2$, so that estimating the left Riemann sums with the corresponding integrals, via \cite[Lemma A.2]{BCZNS}, yields

-\end{proof} \end{subsection} \begin{subsection}{Initial reduction to two-dimensional counting for FFF interactions} In order to estimate the number of FFF modes, under the symmetry assumptions of Lemma \ref{restricted:L}, we follow the strategy introduced in \cite[Section 4.1]{BCZNS} for the respective approximation of the rotating Navier-Stokes system.
-First, we define the function $F_{n,\sigma_1,\sigma_2} :\R^3\setminus\{\vec 0, -n\}\to\R$ with:
+\end{proof} \end{subsection} \begin{subsection}{Initial reduction to two-dimensional counting for FFF interactions} In order to estimate the number of FFF modes, under the symmetry assumptions of Lemma \ref{restricted:L}, we first define the function $F_{n,\sigma_1,\sigma_2} :\R^3\setminus\{\vec 0, -n\}\to\R$ with: